 Shelby was a man of many interests and talents, and lived his life by his motto, “I’m a New Man every day!”

-A Celebration of his life will be held at a later date.
+A Celebration of his life will be held on July 17, 2021 at 2:00 P.M. at Lacy Funeral Home.
 In lieu of flowers, donations can be made to a church or charity of your choice.

 To send flowers to the family or plant a tree in memory of James "Shelby" Newman, please visit our floral store.